North Island Main Trunk: Long-distance

 From opening, there have been regular passenger services between Wellington and Auckland.
 The daily "Express" left earlier in the evening, followed by the "Limited", which had fewer stops for passengers.

 Between 1963 and 1968, daytime trains were called the Scenic Daylight.
 In 1968, a Drewery NZR RM class articulated 88-seater railcar was refurbished and repainted in a distinctive blue-and-white scheme that led to it being nicknamed the Blue Streak.
 It initially operated an unsuccessful service between Hamilton and Auckland in early 1968, and was transferred to the Auckland-Wellington run on 23 September 1968.
 Note that all self-propelled passenger railcar classes in New Zealand are generically classed 'RM'.

-In 1971, NZR introduced the Silver Star, a luxury sleeper train.
+In September 1971, NZR introduced the Silver Star, a luxury sleeper train.
 The service was not economically viable and was withdrawn in 1979.
-Much more successful was the Silver Fern, a daytime railcar service, introduced in 1972 to replace the "Blue Streak".
-This service was withdrawn in 1991 and replaced by The Overlander.
+Much more successful was the Silver Fern, a daytime railcar service, introduced in December 1972 to replace the "Blue Streak".
+This service was withdrawn in December 1991 and replaced by The Overlander.

-In conjunction with the introduction of the carriage train Overlander service, the Silver Fern railcars were redeployed to start new services between Tauranga and Auckland – Kaimai Express, and Auckland and Rotorua – Geyserland Express, in 1991.
-In 2000 a new commuter service called the Waikato Connection was introduced between Hamilton and Auckland and ran in conjunction with the services to Tauranga and Rotorua until all three services were cancelled in 2001.
+In conjunction with the introduction of the carriage train Overlander service, the Silver Fern railcars were redeployed to start new services between Tauranga and Auckland – Kaimai Express, and Auckland and Rotorua – Geyserland Express, in December 1991.
+In June 2000 a new commuter service called the Waikato Connection was introduced between Hamilton and Auckland and ran in conjunction with the services to Tauranga and Rotorua until all three services were cancelled in October 2001.

 On 25 July 2006, Toll NZ announced that the Overlander would cease at the end of September 2006, but on 28 September 2006, the train's continuation on a limited timetable was announced.
 It ran daily during the summer months and thrice-weekly for the balance of the year.

-In 2012, KiwiRail announced the Overlander would be replaced by the Northern Explorer, with modern New Zealand-built AK class carriages to provide a premium tourist train on a quicker timetable with fewer stops.
+In June 2012, KiwiRail announced the Overlander would be replaced by the Northern Explorer, with modern New Zealand-built AK class carriages to provide a premium tourist train on a quicker timetable with fewer stops.
 It commenced on Monday 25 June 2012, and consisted of one train running from Auckland-to-Wellington on Mondays, Thursdays and Saturdays, and Wellington-to-Auckland on Wednesdays, Fridays and Sundays.
 It had fewer stops than the Overlander, stopping only at Papakura, Hamilton, Ōtorohanga, National Park, Ohakune, Palmerston North and Paraparaumu.
 The Northern Explorer scheduled passenger service was suspended in December 2021.
 The service was reinstated from 25 September 2022.

 In 2021 a new commuter service between Hamilton and Auckland was introduced, named Te Huia.

 The Capital Connection commuter train operates between Palmerston North and Wellington.

 Both KiwiRail and private enthusiast operators such as the Railway Enthusiasts Society, Mainline Steam and Steam Incorporated operate charter trains.